magnusbig/forecasting_day_ahead_electric_prices_in_spain/TechnicalReport.md

   - gamma: kernel coefficient (not used with linear kernel)

 *Vector Auto Regressors*<br>
 A family of popular regressors that use past y variables to predict new ones simultaneously.
-Due to difficulties in incorporating new observations in predictions it is difficult to make a 1 to 1 comparison with other model types and full evaluation of these model types is a future project.
-Model types that will be considered.
+Due to difficulties in incorporating new observations in predictions it is difficult to make a 1 to 1 comparison with other model types, a VAR model has been fit but a VARMAX including exogenous variables is still outstanding.
 - VAR
+  - Lags: how many time periods back we will use to predict (7)
-- VARMAX (VAR model that also includes exogeneous variables)
+- VARMAX
+  - *TBU*

 *Neural Networks*<br>
 Three neural networks that are common in time series analysis were fit to the data.
-All models used dropouts to avoid overfitting and a single hidden layer after the network specific layer (i.e. convolutional layer(s) for a CNN)
+All models used dropouts to avoid overfitting and a single hidden layer after the network specific layer(s) (i.e. convolutional layer(s) for a CNN)
 - Recurrent Neural Network (RNN)
-  - adsf
+  - Optimization is yet to occur due to difficulties implementing a keras TimeSeriesGenerator with a sklearn GridSearchCV
 - Convolutional Neural Network (CNN)
   - kernel size: length of 1D convlution window (15)
   - pool size: size of pooling window (2)